FrancescoSaverioZuppichini/FairytaleDJ/docs/BLOG.md

 A demo is on [Hugging Face 🤗](https://huggingface.co/spaces/Francesco/FairytaleDJ)

 <!-- <iframe src="https://huggingface.co/spaces/Francesco/FairytaleDJ"/> -->
-THey there!
+Hey there!
 Today we will see how to leverage [DeepLake](https://www.deeplake.ai/) to create a document retrieval system.
 This won't be your usual Q&A demo app were we just directly a user's query to embedded documents using [LangChain](https://python.langchain.com/en/latest/index.html).
 Nope, we will showcase how we can leverage LLMs to encode our data in such a way that will make our matching easier, better and faster.

 Step by step, we'll unpack the behind-the-scenes of [`FairytaleDJ`](https://github.com/FrancescoSaverioZuppichini/FairytaleDJ) a web app to recommend Disney songs based on user input. **The goal is simple:** We ask how the user is feeling and we want to somehow retrieve Disney songs that go "well" with that input.
 For example, if the user is sad, probably a song like [Reflection from Mulan](https://www.youtube.com/watch?v=lGGXsm0a5s0) would be appropriate.